 The PwC US Capital Markets and Accounting Advisory Services practice helps companies face a myriad of complex issues – related to acquisitions, divestitures, consolidations, bankruptcy, restatements, debt / equity offerings, changes to accounting methods, stock compensation, and more.

 More about this author

-- Decoding key metrics in cross-border acquisitions (Observations from the front lines)
+- IT alternatives: Cloud computing (Observations from the front lines)

-- Beware of cliffs and waterfalls in renewable perspectives (Observations from the front lines)
+- Being prepared in a hot IPO market (Observations from the front lines)

 - Standard setters revisit push down accounting requirements (Observations from the front lines)

 2/21/13 | US Capital Markets and Accounting Advisory Services

 Push down accounting refers to instances in which an acquiring entity (or parent company) pushes its new basis down to the stand-alone financial statements of an acquired entity.
 The Emerging Issues Task Force (EITF) is in discussions regarding the circumstances that drive a change in accounting basis or an acquired entity's stand-alone financial statements.
 Potential changes could result in more instances where push down accounting is required.